Sensitivity Analysis

 Sensitivity Analysis Options

-You will see more options if you click on the options icon in the ribbon.
-These options relate to the method used to calculate the impacts and how the results are displayed.
+If you click on the options icon in the ribbon you will see more options.
+These options are related to the method used to calculate the impacts, and to how the results are displayed.

 Option | Description |